Lego Space: UFO (1997–1998)

-UFO was the first Lego Space theme to feature non-human looking aliens.
-All of the UFO's minifigures were cybernetic in nature.
-They featured two wholly robot figures.
+UFO was the first Lego space theme to feature non-human-looking aliens.
+All of the UFO theme's minifigures were cybernetic in nature.
+They featured two wholly robotic figures.
 Many of its spaceships used saucers or half-saucers as elements befitting its name.
 It has the smallest proportion of wheeled ground vehicles to ships (two to nine) of any Lego Space theme before or since.
-The UFO theme is often considered the first Space theme to heavily rely on large pieces meant to provide effects (such as curvature) that would be difficult to achieve with traditional Lego pieces, which became common over the next decade.
+The UFO theme is often considered the first space theme to heavily rely on large pieces meant to provide effects (such as curvature) that would be difficult to achieve with traditional Lego pieces, which became common over the next decade.

 Insectoids (1998–1999)

-The second alien-looking race, the Insectoids were insect-like humanoid cyborgs especially interested in "energy orbs", which included magnetic stickers so that magnets attached to cranes could lift them.
-According to the LEGO Group, the Insectoids had crash-landed on an alien planet filled with giant bugs.
-They were forced to disguise themselves and their spaceships as bugs to steal their giant egg orbs to refuel their spaceships and escape.

-The Insectoids are usually considered to be the last Classic Space sub-theme in which the entire theme is "good", "bad", or "civilian".
-With the advent of Lego Star Wars, the classic Lego Space line was ended.
+The Insectoids theme featured robotic vehicles built to resemble giant insects.
+The theme included pieces with light and sound functions and magnets.
+The alien cyborg minifigures in Insectoids were Lego's second alien-looking race after those in UFO.
+While the theme's story varied between regions, it generally involved the theme's aliens landing on a planet filled with giant bugs and disguising themselves and their spaceships as bugs to survive and collect "energy orbs", which could be interacted with in the sets via their magnetic stickers.

+Rock Raiders (1999–2000)

+Rock Raiders is a theme released in 1999 which is all about mining.

+The story is about a team of astronauts crashing on a seemingly barren planet after their ship is sucked into a wormhole and spit out in a faraway galaxy.
+When their ship crashes directly into the planet's crust, an event that resulted in all their fuel being lost, they realize they are stuck on this planet for the near future.
+In order to leave, they must fight dangerous creatures and dig up crystals that they can use to power their rocket.

+The theme had almost all the gimmicks previous space themes had had, along with an interesting color scheme of old dark gray, teal, and yellow.
+The theme is often compared to Power Miners.